 A student must pass the Ph.D.
 Comprehensive Examination before admission into Ph.D. candidacy.
-The Comprehensive Examination is given in two parts, which are referred to as "Comps I" and "Comps II".
+The Comprehensive Examination is given in two parts, which are referred to as "COMPS1" and "COMPS2".

-Comps I consists of a written, closed book examination.
+COMPS1 consists of a hybrid written/oral examination.
 Students who fail to pass the exam after the second attempt will be dismissed from the Ph.D. program.

-After completing the requisite course work and passing Comps I, a student is eligible to apply for candidacy for the Ph.D. degree by submitting the form "Application for Admission to Candidacy for an Advanced Degree" to the Graduate School.
-Before admission into candidacy, the student must pass Comps II, which is an oral exam based primarily upon a written document that represents original research by the student.
-An "Exam Request Form" must be submitted to the Graduate School at least two weeks in advance of the Comps II exam.
+After completing the requisite course work and passing COMPS1, a student is eligible to apply for candidacy for the Ph.D. degree by submitting the form "Application for Admission to Candidacy for an Advanced Degree" to the Graduate School.
+Before admission into candidacy, the student must pass COMPS2, which is an oral exam based primarily upon a written document that represents original research by the student.
 A successful candidate must receive the affirmative votes of a majority of the members of the examining board.
 The student is suspended automatically by the Graduate School after a second failure.

 A dissertation based on original investigation and showing mature scholarship and critical judgment, as well as familiarity with tools and methods of research, must be written on a subject approved by the student's Ph.D. committee.
 Each dissertation presented in partial fulfillment of the doctoral degree must:

 - Comply with the "University of Colorado Graduate School Thesis and Dissertation Specifications."